JMB-Scripts/SAXS-EOM-FULL-ATOM/README.md

        2- you need to change the name of the liboost by removing the "-mt", because liboost change its name

-  For Mac only :
+  For Mac M1,M2 ...:

-       2 -In src/external/include/eigen replace the file by the last version on GitHub
+      1- In src/external/include/eigen replace the file by the last version on GitHub

            https://github.com/libigl/eigen

+      2- add on SConstruct

+      import platform
+      is_arm = platform.machine() == "arm64"

+      and change the line 'gcc_cppflags='
-       3- Add -mt for boost_thread
+      for

+      '''

+      gcc_cppflags = ['-ffast-math', '-funroll-loops', '-pipe','-g', '-Wall', '-fmessage-length=0', '-std=c++17' ]
+      if not is_arm:
+      cxxflags.insert(0, '-msse3')  # On ajoute -msse3 uniquement sur x86_64

+      '''

    For LINUX and MAC:

        In your .bashrc add something like